-- --Courses without pre-requirements - Courses with pre-requirements - ^ Courses with pre-requirements and "Capstone" course to enroll in the last term - The SEMI 1105 course is equivalent to the SEMI 3008.
+- --Courses without pre-requirements

+- \ Courses with pre-requirements

+- \ ^ Courses with pre-requirements and "Capstone" course to enroll in the last term

-The student does not have You necessarily follow the suggested course order, but the order helps you complete your degree in the stipulated time.
+\\ The student does not have You necessarily follow the suggested course order, but the order helps you complete your degree in the stipulated time.
 The student should be aware of taking the courses that have PRE-REQUIREMENTS in an order that allows them to continue taking the other courses without problems.

-Students enrolled in the Certificate in Audio Technician must obtain a minimum grade of C to pass the following courses:
+Students enrolled in the Certificate in Audio Technician \ must obtain a minimum grade of C to pass the following courses: